paritytech/polkadot-sdk/src/api/chainSpec_unstable_properties.md

 Returns the JSON payload found in the chain specification under the key `properties`.
 No guarantee is offered about the content of this object.

+The JSON-RPC server is allowed to re-format the JSON payload found in the chain specification.
+In other words, whitespaces aren't necessarily preserved.

 The value returned by this function must never change for the lifetime of the connection between the JSON-RPC client and server.

 ## Usage